Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 ## Transmission

 At level 9, you are able to manipulate ailments of all sorts through your bond, curing them from your allies and transferring them to your foes.
-Immediately after you use a pulse, you may spend 1 additional essence to transfer one stack of a condition or two stacks of an affliction of your choice to or from your dual.
+Immediately after you use a pulse, you may spend 1 additional essence to transfer one stack of a ailment or two stacks of an affliction of your choice to or from your dual.

 ## Soul Searching